tclem/sonos/README.md

 functions: getting source, player state, track number, track position, volume and more.
 The library is relatively compact and has a small enough memory footprint to run on the Arduino Uno and Duemilanove.

-This version of the library uses [WiFiEsp]https://github.com/bportaluri/WiFiEsp instead of ethernet to communicate with Sonos.

 This version can be used with PlatformIO.